alysahab/Sales-Analysis-Management/README.md

-# Title: Sales Management Dashboard: Readme Introduction
+# Title: Sales Management Dashboard:

 Welcome to the Sales Management Dashboard project!
 This readme provides a brief overview of the project scope, objectives, and key components to help you navigate and understand the project's functionalities.